- Day 1: Arrive in Lima - Peru

 We will have a full day birding along the trails for several other species with some owling time.
 Dinner and Overnight in Manu Wildlife Center.

-We will early visit an Oxbow lake for Giant otters and after we will have our boat trip for about 3 hours with some birding along the river for Capped Heron, Orinoco Goose, Sand-colored Nighthawk and perhaps Jaguar on the way!!!
-As soon we arrive at the Colorado village, we will continue our trip to Puerto Maldonado by private taxi for 1 hour and then we will cross the Inambari River with a local boat and finally we will take a private taxi the entrance to Chuncho lodge.
-Overnight in our lodge.
+We will early start our boat trip for about 3 hours with some birding along the river for Capped Heron, Orinoco Goose, Sand-colored Nighthawk and perhaps Jaguar on the way!!!
+As soon we arrive at the Colorado village, we will continue our trip to Puerto Maldonado by private taxi for 1 hour and then we will cross the Inambari River with a local boat and finally we will take a private transportation to Puerto Maldonado and them finally to Tambopata Reserve.
+Dinner and Night in Explorer Inn Lodge.